-decision makers, as is exemplified by the following Introduction to the so-called European Declaration for a New Water Culture (www.unizar.es/fnca/ euwater/index2.php?idioma=en):

-We live in times of crisis in which the international community must pause to reflect and decide which model of global governance we must take on board for the 21st century.
+The real reasons of such disparities are astonishingly misunderstood by the wider public and decision makers, as is exemplified by the following Introduction of the so-called European Declaration for a New Water Culture (www.unizar.es/fnca/euwater/index2.php?idioma=en): "We live in times of crisis in which the international community must pause to reflect and decide which model of global governance we must take on board for the 21st century.
 We must face up to the ever worsening crisis of social and environmental unsustainability in the world.
 With reference to water resources, the systematic destruction and degradation of water ecosystems and aquifers has already led to dramatic social repercussions.
-1100 million people with no guaranteed access to drinking water, and the breakdown of the hydraulic cycle [sic] and health of rivers, lakes and wetlands are two consequences of this crisis.
+1 100 million people with no guaranteed access to drinking water, and the breakdown of the hydraulic cycle [sic] and health of rivers, lakes and wetlands are two consequences of this crisis".